What is an AR-15?

 This opened the door for the development of commercial parts and accessories and different cartridges such as 6.5 Grendel, 6.5SPC, 300 Blackout, 458 SOCOM, and more.
 It is the most popular rifle in America.
 It is widely used for competition, law enforcement, hunting, and defense.

 There are several reasons why the AR15/MSR is so popular.
 One reason is that the AR15 style rifle is easy to assemble and disassemble with only a few specialty tools like a barrel nut wrench and receiver block and some common tools like a bench vice, wrenches and some roll pin punches.
 Because they are so easy to work on, they became very popular to customize and accessorize.
-Just about anyone with the tools and some tutorials can build or customize an MSR from an entry-level rifle, hunting rifle, or a competition winner.
+Just about anyone with the tools and some tutorials can build or customize an MSR turning an entry-level rifle into hunting rifle, precision rifle, or a competition winner.

 Manufacturers began making the “flat top” version of the AR15 style rifles with a Picatinny rail on top of the upper receiver instead of the carry handle which led to a whole lot of optic mounting possibilities.
 Warne was one of the first companies to develop a scope mount for flat-top Picatinny rail upper receivers.